 Ahh winter.
 It starts with such optimism and coziness, and then drags on for what feels like a year.
 (Loving the “January was a tough year, but we made it” meme).
 Seriously feeling it!
 But with the cold, comes a bit more cozy indoor time and… books!
 These winter books are great for preschoolers — and babies and toddlers.
 The early grades have enjoyed the stories too, just not on repeat like preschoolers do.
-They have the usual suspects – snow, forest animals, hot chocolate, sleds, mittens.
+They have the usual suspects – snow books, forest animals, hot chocolate, sleds, mittens.
 You could practically play bingo or a drinking game with the subject matter of these books.
 Is it even a winter book if it doesn’t involve snow?

 While we started reading winter books in December, we’re still going strong this February!
 A lot of winter and Christmas books intersect with snow and holidays.
 We have returned most of our Christmas books to the library.
 But we’re still enjoying the last bit of our winter books before we fully get excited about Spring!